jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

         return False  # Indicate that we did not handle the message

     async def handle_room_message(self, room, event, full_message):
-        return False  # Not handling Matrix messages in this plugin
+        if bot_command("hello", full_message):
+            await self.send_matrix_message(room.room_id, "Hello from the plugin!")
+            return True  # Indicate that we handled the message return False  # Indicate that we did not handle the message
 ```

 This example avoids the complexities of channel and DM handling, making it easier for beginners to get started.
+Note that we are using the existing `bot_command` function from `matrix_utils.py` to check if the message is a command directed at the bot.

 ## Advanced Topics